horenbergerb/FriendSimulator/README.md

 Have your friends ever been offline when you really wanted to chat?
 Have you ever felt irresponsible for not having a backup of your friends?
 Do you believe that piracy isn't theft?

-Well pirate a copy of your friend's personality with DiscordFriendSimulator!
+Well pirate a copy of your friend's personality with FriendSimulator!

 This project adapts example code from the Huggingface/transformers repo to fine-tune GPT2 on DMs from your friends.
 Then, you can either generate whole conversations from a prompt or simulate actual conversations.
 Do you ever worry you're annoying your friends?
 Well play as your friend and decide for yourself!